adamnaamani/handbook/pages/machine-learning.md

 * No data silos
 * Data sharing mindset
 * Foster collaborations

+## Preprocessing
+Although the datasets we're working with have already been "cleaned" to some extent, in general there may be many reasons we'd want to further clean or pre-process datasets, e.g.:
+* Certain fields may be missing from some entries.
+* Certain entries may be garbled / poorly formatted.
+* Parts of a dataset may be "stale" or otherwise unusable.
+* Parts of the dataset may contain statistical outliers (which we may or may not want to keep).
+* We may want to remove data pertaining to rare or inactive users.
+* May want to restrict our dataset to a certain demographic or region.

 ## Recommender Systems
 Recommender Systems work by trying to model the relationships between people and the items they’re evaluating.